FireLemons/portfolio/docs/casa.md

 The primary functions of this app are to

  - record work done by the volunteer
- - remind volunteers about upcoming deadlines for tasks
+ - remind users about upcoming deadlines or events
  - generate reports from data stored in the app
- - allow monitoring of cases and volunteers by supervisors

 App Specific Terminology